svoop/rodbot/README.md

 Please note that the Markdown might get stripped on communication networks which feature only limited or no support for Markdown.

-The response may contain special tags which have to be replace appropriately by the corresponding **relay service**:
+The response may contain special tags which have to be replaced appropriately by the corresponding **relay service**:

 Tag | Replaced with
 ----|--------------